 Each safety priority identified above presents a potentially substantial amount of work for the City to implement.
-To guide its investments, the City will advance its safety priorities based on criteria that account for both collision history and collision potential measured through the presence of systemic safety risk factors.
+To guide its investments, the City will advance its safety priorities based on criteria that account for both collision history (responsive) and collision potential (proactive) measured through the presence of systemic safety risk factors.
 Prioritization criteria include: (1) collision concentrations, (2) speed risk factors, and (3) vulnerable road user risk factors.
+The prioritization framework is illustrated in Figure 15.